robertheeter/ticker/README.md

     1. `cd /var/lib/cloud9` to move to the `/cloud9` directory.
     2. `mkdir logs` to make a `logs` folder.
+    3. `sudo chmod 777 /var/lib/cloud9/logs` to modify permissions for the `logs` folder.
-    3. `sudo crontab -e` to open crontab.
+    4. `sudo crontab -e` to open crontab.
 The password for debian is likely `temppwd`.
-    4. Make modifications; add this line: `@reboot sleep 60 && sh /var/lib/cloud9/projects/ticker/run.sh > /var/lib/cloud9/logs/cronlog 2>&1`.
+    5. Make modifications; add this line: `@reboot sleep 60 && sh /var/lib/cloud9/projects/ticker/run.sh > /var/lib/cloud9/logs/cronlog 2>&1`.
 This should be the only non-comment line in the crontab file.
-    5. `^X`, "ctrl+X" to exit the editor.
+    6. `^X`, "ctrl+X" to exit the editor.
-    6. `Y`, "Y" to save the modified buffer.
+    7. `Y`, "Y" to save the modified buffer.
-    7. "enter" to confirm the file name.
+    8. "enter" to confirm the file name.
-    8. Shut off and restart the PocketBeagle using the power button to set the cron changes and test the automatic boot.
+    9. Shut off and restart the PocketBeagle using the power button to set the cron changes and test the automatic boot.

 ### ***Running the Application***
 Restart the PocketBeagle before the first run to ensure the PRU changes have been set.
 Ensure the device is connected to a 5V/4A DC power source and the power switch has been set to "on".
 Run the following in the Cloud9 terminal: